abhyudyasangwan/AI-Course-Designer/README.md

 ## License

-This project is licensed under the MIT License.
-See the [LICENSE](LICENSE) file for details.
+This is a personal project.
+Please don't use it elsewhere.

 ---